siddhartha-gadgil/DeptWeb/_seminars/2025/2025-01-10-debsoumya-chakraborti.md

 simplicial complexes) that guarantee the existence of specific substructures.
 In this talk, I will concentrate on two central topics within this theme of extremal combinatorics:
-1. Tur\'an problems and
+1. Turán problems and
 2. Embedding spanning subgraphs.

 I will begin with a gentle introduction to the first topic, highlighting a few fundamental questions in the field.
-In this context, I will introduce the Er&ouml;s--Sauer problem that asks for the maximum possible number of edges that an $n$-vertex graph can have without containing an $r$-regular subgraph.
+In this context, I will introduce the Erd&ouml;s--Sauer problem that asks for the maximum possible number of edges that an $n$-vertex graph can have without containing an $r$-regular subgraph.
 The problem had seen no progress since Pyber's work in 1985 until recently when Janzer and Sudakov resolved this problem up to a multiplicative constant depending on $r$.
-We resolve the Er&ouml;s--Sauer problem up to an absolute constant factor (not depending on $r$) as follows.
+We resolve the Erd&ouml;s--Sauer problem up to an absolute constant factor (not depending on $r$) as follows.
 There exists an absolute constant $C$ such that the following holds.
 For each positive integer
 $r$, there exists some $n_0=n_0(r)$ such that if $n\geq n_0$, then every